hackettka/HTML-CSS/integration.md

     <link rel="stylesheet" href="style.css">
 ```

-<style font-style bold:"Best Practices"> </style>: Option 3, external styling, is preferred by most web developers because it is considered best practice to keep your HTML document 'presentation' free.
+*Best Practices:* Option 3, external styling, is preferred by most web developers because it is considered best practice to keep your HTML document 'presentation' free.